01 of 08

 - Radiators are slow to heat up.

-- Cannot be combined with air conditioning systems.
+- Hot water systems cannot be combined with air conditioning systems.

 Fuel sources: Heat pumps are usually powered by electricity, although natural gas models are also available.